 Acquiring miles in this manner offers the opportunity to effectively buy cheap business class flights.
 So rather than spending $5,000 on a flight you instead buy the miles for $1,000-$2,000 and make a premium cabin redemption.

-You should always do some research and find the sweet spots in airline and alliance award charts before either purchasing a chunk of miles or transferring points over.
+You should always do some research and find the redemption sweet spots in airline and alliance award charts before either purchasing a chunk of miles or transferring points over.

 Generally the optimal use of air miles is booking long-haul international business or first class tickets on top airlines.
 This is because standard revenue tickets for premium cabins are so expensive, on average 3.6x the economy fare, as we saw earlier.
 This ratio on award charts is usually less.